(b. 1942, Bloemfontein, South Africa)

 Lost In the Dust was followed by a collection of sixteen works on the life of Nelson Mandela titled Mandela, a Life’s Journey.
 Being such a celebrated life, Meyer avoided the obvious, and showed us what might have happened behind the scenes, from his childhood and as a young man, before he became the icon we all came to know.
 With the collaboration of the Nelson Mandela Foundation and the private collector who owns the entire series, the collection will start its world tour in Melbourne Australia in September 2018 and continue across the globe for the next five years, from the US to the UK, Europe and beyond.

-More recently, and in a similar vein, Meyer has completed a collection of eleven paintings on the remarkable life of queen Elizabeth II tiled, Elizabeth, A Sovereign’s Journey.
+More recently, and in a similar vein, Meyer has completed a collection of eleven paintings on the remarkable life of queen Elizabeth II titled, Elizabeth, A Sovereign’s Journey.
 It explores her life from childhood to Sovereign and beyond, focusing on her love of country, family, corgis and horses.
 The collection was exhibited at a private opening at the Saatchi Gallery in London in May 2018.
 Future plans for the series will be announced in 2019 by the private collector.

 Also recently completed is a series of fifteen large works titled Migrations, exploring the journeys of the various migrating peoples and immigrants that created the South African nation.